McKynlee/prime-pw-week-3-assignment/README.md

 > Again, please do not remove the instruction comments.

+## CSS + HTML
+Feel free to write questions in the HTML file!
+Check the CSS file for a small todo!

 ## Assignment Submission
 Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!